pixelpicosean/lesser-panda/README.md

 ### 0.4.1-dev

+- Fixed `Camera` to be able to work without any targets.
 - Add `poolable` module to `utils`.
 - Improve the `FireBullet` behavior, now it has `ammo` support built-in.
 - `Behavior` no longer inherits from `EventEmitter`.